Teacher Supply in British International Schools

 - Teachers choose to work internationally for many reasons.
 The main motivations are travel and cultural exploration (71%); and enjoyment and challenge (63%).
 Other contributing factors include: dissatisfaction with home education system (47%); career growth (45%); salary (44%).

 - Many teachers return to the UK after working abroad, with family commitments (44%) and a desire to return home (45%) cited as the main reasons.
-26% of returning teachers worked internationally for 3-4 years; 71% leave the international sector within 10 years.
+26% of returning teachers worked internationally for 3-4 years; 71% of outgoing teachers leave the international sector within 10 years.

 - Returning teachers bring with them a wealth of experience and skills including cultural awareness (79%), global outlook/international mindedness (76%), adaptability (58%), and renewed enthusiasm for teaching (53%) as well as EAL experience, resilience, and professional development opportunities.